gabrielletaree/Iris-Classification-with-XGBoost/README.md

 # Iris-Classification-with-XGBoost

-In this project i learn about data visualization and classification of iris dataset using Catboost and XGBoost classifier
+In this project I learn about data visualization and classification of iris dataset using Catboost and XGBoost classifier